SimonRosen173/PythonIntroWorkshop2024/README.md

 ## Lecturers
 Simon Rosen & Abdel Njupoun.

+### Contact
+For the workshop attendees, if you have any questions with regard to the workshop you can contact Simon Rosen at: 1391995@students.wits.ac.za.
+- Please note that due to the volume of emails, emails from non attendees of the workshop are unlikely to be responded to.

 ## General Flow
 The workshop will be over 3 days, and the schedule will be as follows: